megaoptim/megaoptim-wp/readme.txt

 = How much does MegaOptim cost? =

 The service comes with **500 FREE images/tokens per month for everyone**.
-We also have unlimited plan and creating sub-accounts for your clients.
-Check out our prices <a href="https://megaoptim.com/pricing" target="_blank">here</a>.
+We also have <strong>unlimited plan</strong> at only $9.99 that will help us maintain the service.
+Check our pricing <a href="https://megaoptim.com/pricing" target="_blank">here</a>.

 Want more tokens for free?
 Help us spread MegaOptim and earn 120 tokens per sign up and 300 tokens once customer becomes paid customer.
 Our Referral program can be found in the <a target="_blank" href="https://app.megaoptim.com/">dashboard area</a>.

 = What features does MegaOptim offer? =

-- Three different optimization levels (ultra, intelligent, lossless)
 - Bulk optimization for the Media Library, NextGen Libaries, MediaPress, Envira and other
 - Bulk optimization of Custom folders by your choice in your hosting account
-- Auto-optimization for the Media Library, NextGen Libraries, MediaPress, Envira and other
+- WP CLI Support for optimization and restore (either bulk or single attachment)
-- WebP Management (Enable/Disable WebP.
+- WebP Support (Enable/Disable WebP.
 Convert images to WebP upon optimization and automatically replace the content images with WebP version if available)
-- Thumbnail Management (Select which thumbnail versions to be optimized for both regular and retina)
-- Backup Management (Enable/disable backup for specific module or remove backups that you don't need.)
+- Backups & Restore Support.
+Select which attachment to backup
-- Subaccount Management (Manage your client sites and have separate statistics and subaccount/api key for each.
+- Sub Accounts Support (Manage your client sites and have separate statistics and subaccount/api key for each.
 Transfer tokens from onetime or monthly balances between accounts.)
-- Supports WordPress Multisite, setup the plugin separately on the sites you want.
+- WordPress Multisite Support.
+Setup the plugin separately on the sites you want
 - Integrates with WP Retina 2x(Free and Pro).
-It will optimize all the retina images too.
+It will optimize all the retina images too
-- Supports Cloudflare, if you are using it with plugins or you enter your CF credentials in the setup page it will purge the image automatically from CloudFlare cache after it is optimized
+- Integrates with CloudFlare.
+Purges CloudFlare image cache once specific image is optimized
+- Option to select which thumbnails to optimize
 - Option to enable/disable auto conversion from CMYK to RGB (A better color profile for web)
 - Option to preserve EXIF data(location, time, camera model) or remove it upon the optimization
 - Option to specify maximum dimensions of optimized images.
-You may not need plugins like Imansity
+You may not need plugins like Imansity anymore
-- Supports both HTTP and HTTPS
-- Supports public, local and password protected sites.
-Huge benefits for developers with local environments.
-- Supports Basic HTTP authentication, if your site is protected with .htpasswd
+- Works fine on Public, Localhost or Password Protected via htpasswd
 - Uses progressive JPEG for the larger images to display them faster in the browser
 - Compatible with WP Engine, SiteGround and other hosting providers
 - Compatible with Windows/UNIX(Linux, OSx) hosting environments